LearnChtholly/-erdos-gyarfas-reproducibility/README.md

 ---

-## 7. Proof status
+## 7. Verification status

 The intended status terminology in this repository is:

-- **frozen**: the corresponding proof package is versioned and should not be silently modified;
+- **frozen**: the corresponding package is versioned and should not be silently modified;
-- **AI-assisted internally checked**: the mathematical reduction, certificate logic, and reproduction code have undergone multiple AI-assisted adversarial reviews, reruns, and separately implemented checks;
+- **AI-assisted internally checked**: mathematical reductions, certificate logic, and code have undergone multiple AI-assisted adversarial reviews, reruns, and separately implemented checks;
 - **independent human verification pending**: the human maintainer has not independently reconstructed all arguments or personally reproduced all computations locally, and independent expert review has not yet been completed;
-- **no priority claim**: absence of a located predecessor is not treated as proof of novelty.
+- **no priority claim**: failure to locate a predecessor is not treated as proof of novelty.

 In particular:

-- **T10 v1.1** is the current frozen main T10 proof package;
+- **T10 v1.1** is the current frozen main T10 candidate-proof package;
-- **T10 v1.0** is retained unchanged as supplementary independent verification;
+- **T10 v1.0** is retained as supplementary computational cross-checking material;
-- **Universal \(+8\)** has passed multiple AI-assisted internal checks but is still being presented conservatively pending independent human verification and literature/priority checking.
+- **Universal \(+8\)** has undergone multiple AI-assisted internal checks but is still presented conservatively pending independent human verification and literature/priority checking.

+Some archived audit files use phrases such as **“human proof,” “human proof skeleton,” or “human/computer interface.”** In those files, “human” refers to a **human-readable mathematical proof layer**, not to independent authorship or verification by the human maintainer.

 ---

-## 8. AI assistance and verification status
+## 8. AI assistance and disclosure

-AI systems, including large language models used as research and coding assistants, played a central role in the mathematical exploration, proof development, finite-search and certificate design, verification-code generation and refactoring, adversarial checking, alternative implementations, computational reruns, and preparation of the manuscript and documentation.
+AI systems, including large language models used as research and coding assistants, played a central role in:

+- mathematical exploration and proof development;
+- finite-search and certificate design;
+- verification-code generation and refactoring;
+- adversarial checking and alternative implementations;
+- computational reruns;
+- preparation of manuscript and repository documentation.

 The human maintainer selected the problem, provided high-level direction, chose which outputs to preserve and release, and is responsible for accurately disclosing the status of the project.

 At the time of this release, the human maintainer has **not independently reconstructed all mathematical arguments and has not personally reproduced all computations in a local environment**.

 Accordingly, the mathematical statements in this repository should be treated as **AI-assisted, computer-assisted candidate results pending independent human verification**.
-The code, certificates, frozen inputs, hashes, and reproduction instructions are public specifically so that external reviewers can check the claims without trusting the AI systems that helped generate them.
+The code, certificates, frozen inputs, hashes, and reproduction instructions are public specifically so that external reviewers can check the claims without having to trust the AI systems that helped generate them.

 ---